You know her as Wednesday Addams.

 This is crucial for Threes, who often struggle with the question: Who am I when I'm not achieving?

-Few moments reveal this struggle more than Jenna's comments about being drawn to the role of Wednesday Addams—a character defined by her refusal to conform or seek approval.
+Few moments reveal this struggle more than her comments about Wednesday Addams, a character defined by her refusal to conform or seek approval.

 Is playing a non-people-pleaser therapeutic for someone whose personality type tends toward image-consciousness?